Artboard 16Google Sheets iconSwift icon

 This post is part of my Today I learned series in which I share all my web development learnings.

-Today I came across a blog post (it's in German though) written by Peter Kröner and learned something very astonishing.
+Today I came across a blog post (it's in German though) written by Peter Kröner and learned something.

 The article describes the not so well known behaviors of the method String.prototype.replace.
 Using this method is usually very straight forward.
-It supports regular expressions if you need to, but for most cases, it's defining a matching string and a replacing string.
+It supports regular expressions if you need to, but for most cases, it's about replacing a matched string.

 That's at least what I thought... 🙈